More than 90% of your blood is water.

-Then the body responds to loss of fluid in different ways.
+Then the body responds to the loss of fluid in different ways.
 These responses aim at conserving the fluid left.
 To compensate for lower blood volume and pressure, your heart beats faster to continue bringing nutrients and oxygen to different parts of the body, including the brain.
 But this occurs at its expense.

 The blood vessels narrow themselves to attempt to raise the blood pressure to normal.